aifoundry-org/et-platform/blas/optimized/README.md

 - `fp32/level2/gemv`: ET packed-SIMD vectorization across contiguous output-row blocks for the non-transpose, unit-stride path, with scalar fallback for transpose and non-unit-stride cases
+- `fp32/level3/gemm`:
-- `fp32/level3/gemm`: single-minion 4x4 blocked `NN` micro-kernel with K
+  - `blas_gemm_optimized_fp32_vector`: single-minion 4x4 blocked `NN`
-  strip-mining for a bounded working set, plus reference-compatible fallbacks for the remaining transpose combinations
+    micro-kernel with K strip-mining for lower-latency execution
+  - `blas_gemm_optimized_fp32_tensor`: tensor-engine tiled `NN` path for higher-throughput execution, with scalar fallback for unsupported tails and non-`NN` cases
+  - current tensor bring-up keeps the tensor engine on the bulk of each tile and applies a post-store scalar correction for the dropped final inner term observed on the current hardware path

 Current validation policy: